bsycorp/inkfish/README.md

 Three distribution mechanisms are offered:

 * Standard docker: `bsycorp/inkfish:x.y.z`.
 This is about 30MB and based on minideb.
+The entry point is a shell.
 * Slim docker: `bsycorp/inkfish:x.y.z-slim`.
-A container with only the static Linux binary.
+A 10MB container with only the static Linux binary.
 * Linux static binary: You can download this from the (releases page)[https://github.com/bsycorp/inkfish/releases].

-If you use the `slim` image, you will need to mount SSL certificates from your host into the container.
+If you use the `slim` image, you will also need to mount SSL certificates (configuration of what upstream CAs are trusted) into the container in addition to your proxy configuration files.
+On a Linux host, this is usually done by volume mounting SSL certs from the host into the container by adding  `-v /etc/ssl/certs:/etc/ssl/certs` to the docker run command.

 ## Command-line arguments